Jagadish Chandra Bose: The Reluctant Scientist: Narrative

-Historical Context
+Historical context

-Bose lived in the best of times and the worst of times, in many ways.
-It is the high noon of the British Empire, a defining time for great science and innovation, yet major European powers battle for global dominance and hurtle unwittingly towards devastating wars.
-Bose’s story unfurls against this and the rising ferment of Indian nationalism.
-On the one hand, we see glimpses of a young Rabindranath Tagore leading the first non-violent mass resistance against the imperial decree of partitioning Bengal, and, on the other hand, the enigmatic figure of Sister Nivedita, aka Margaret Noble, an Irish-Scottish who, inspired by the firebrand monk Swami Vivekananda, converts to the cause of Hindu nationalism and sparks an armed revolution against British rule.
-At the same time, Nivedita is liaising with the unitarian and pacifist Bose, often acting as his scientific secretary and editing his papers.
+Bose lived during the high noon of the British Empire, a defining time for great science and innovation, yet major European powers battled for global dominance and hurtled unwittingly towards devastating wars.
+Bose’s story unfurls against this backdrop and the rising ferment of Indian nationalism.
+On the one hand, we see glimpses of a young Rabindranath Tagore leading the first non-violent mass resistance against the imperial decree of partitioning Bengal, and, on the other hand, the enigmatic figure of Sister Nivedita, aka Margaret Noble, an Irish-Scottish social activist who, inspired by the firebrand monk Swami Vivekananda, converts to the cause of Hindu nationalism and sparks an armed revolution against British rule.
+At the same time, Nivedita is liaising with the Unitarian and pacifist Bose, often acting as his scientific secretary and editing his papers.

 The book explores this odd partnership of very antipodal characters, collaborating and influencing each other in unseeming ways, not always in mutual agreement, yet in ways that, nevertheless, transcend their differences in a grand and unified vision to make India independent and self-reliant.

-The book expertly contextualises Bose’s life within the broader canvas of India’s struggle for independence.
+The book contextualises Bose’s life within the broader canvas of India’s struggle for independence.

 Spirituality

 The book is divided into four parts, each exploring the theme of unity.

 Bose belonged to the Unitarian Brahmo fraternity, like Rabindranath Tagore, Raja Rammohan Roy, and other eminent Bengalis.
-Brahmoism was founded on the principles of Advaita Vedanta, the genesis of which is in these words from a verse in the Rig Veda: "Ekam sat, vipra vahudha vadanti,” there exists only One, the wise call it variously.
+Brahmoism was founded on the principles of Advaita Vedanta, the genesis of which is in these words from a verse in the Rig Veda: "Ekam sat, vipra vahudha vadanti”, there exists only One, the wise call it variously.
 Das gives vivid records of how, driven by this idea of universal unity, Bose explored similarities in plant and human life.
 He even predicted plant sentience, paving the way for plant neurobiology and cognition.

 "Boseian" Myth

-Das delves deep into the controversy surrounding the invention of radio or wireless, which, for a very long time, was attributed solely to the genius of Marconi, but not any more.
-IEEE has formally acknowledged that Bose is the father of wireless communication with millimetre-waves, used again in 5G.
+Das delves deep into the controversy surrounding the invention of radio or wireless, which, for a very long time, was attributed solely to the genius of Italian inventor Guglielmo Marconi.
+The Institute of Electrical and Electronics Engineers (IEEE) has formally acknowledged that Bose is the father of wireless communication with millimetre-waves, used again in 5G.
 It is his work, done in the late 19th century, that forms the foundation of technologies that power devices ranging from cellphones to microwave ovens, radios to radar, satellite television to the world’s most powerful space telescopes.